 Pennsylvania laws don’t require you to “mitigate damages.”
 That is, to make a reasonable effort to re-rent the unit after the tenant breaks the lease.
 The only exception is if the lease requires you to.

 As a landlord, it’s important that you understand the legally justified reasons for breaking a lease.
-You should also stay informed of landlord-tenant laws in the state, security deposit laws, squatter’s rights, and more.
+You should also stay informed of landlord-tenant laws in the state, security deposit laws, the Fair Housing Act, and more.

 If you would like help managing your rentals contact the experts at Keyrenter Property Management BuxMont today!